Events

 Halvorson received her MFA from Columbia University in 2007, her BFA from The Cooper Union in 2003, and attended Yale Norfolk in 2002.
 She is the recipient of several international residencies and fellowships, including a US Fulbright to Vienna, Austria; the Harriet Hale Woolley Award at the Fondation des États-Unis in Paris, France; the first American pensionnaire at the French Academy in Rome at the Villa Medici; and the John Simon Guggenheim Fellowship.

-Individuals requiring accommodations or information on accessibility should contact the Campus Activities Office, (845) 437-5370.
+Individuals requiring accommodations or accessibility information should contact the Campus Activities Office, (845) 437-5370.

 This event is free and open to the public.